sbahrin3/timetablesolver/README.md

 This repository is an Eclipse Dynamic Web Module, hence to clone this you need to do it within Eclipse.

+## Embedded Database - H2 ##

+This project comes with an embedded H2 database, so you are not required to set up any database server to run it.

+## MySQL Database ##

+However, if you want to use MySQL database instead (which is not needed!), follow this instructions:

 The mysqldump file is located in the <b>\dbdump</b> folder.
 Use this to create your database with some data in it.

 Edit the database connection settings in the <b>dbpersistence.properties</b> file.